Deer

 One of the most widespread and common deer species in the world, found in the major part of North America, from southern Canada southwards, and in Mexico, Central America, and northern South America, southwards to Peru and Bolivia.

-It has also been introduced elsewhere, including Cuba, Jamaica, New Zealand, Finland, and the Czech Republic.
-It is regarded as an invasive in Finland and New Zealand, and even in parts of its native United States.
-More about this issue is related on the page Nature: Invasive species.
+It has also been introduced elsewhere, including Cuba, Jamaica, the Czech Republic, New Zealand, and Finland, and is regarded as an invasive species in the latter two countries.

 This white-tailed deer hind, in its greyish winter pelt, is raising its tail as an alarm signal, Shenandoah National Park, Appalachian Mountains.
 (Photo copyright © by Kaj Halberg)